The DSAI Consumer Code of Practice

 (iii) inform the consumer as to all other purposes of the visit, e.g. to demonstrate/preview products;

-(iv) if the visit is not a party plan sales event, inform the consumer as to the likely length of the visit, i.e. the total time which the direct seller is likely to spend in the consumer’s home, including any breaks that the direct seller may take;
+(iv) if the visit is not a party plan sales event, inform the consumer as to the likely length of the visit, i.e. the total time which the direct seller is likely to spend in the

 (v) inform the consumer as to the different stages, if any, involved in the visit (including the likely length of any demonstration, or DVD presentation);

 (vi) where products are targeted at the elderly or infirm, check for any vulnerability (lack of understanding etc) that the consumer might have.
-In such cases, the member should provide, and require its direct sellers to use, an effective screening system able to identify vulnerable consumers.
+In such cases, the member

 (vii) where a consumer is identified as vulnerable, take all reasonable steps to ensure that the vulnerability is not exploited, even unintentionally.